lydiaren1/Module-project/README.md

-# Module-project
-project for PSY6422 Course
+# The Big Mac index

 ## The Big Mac index
 The Big Mac Index is a price index published since 1986 by The Economist as an informal way of measuring the purchasing power parity (PPP) between two currencies and providing a test of the extent to which market exchange rates result in goods costing the same in different countries.